calabash/ios-smoke-test-app/README.md

 $ bundle install
 $ make app
 $ export APP="${PWD}/CalSmoke.app"
-# Update the BUNDLE_ID in the config/cucumber.yml to com.xamarin.CalSmokeApp
+# Update the BUNDLE_ID in the config/cucumber.yml to sh.calaba.CalSmokeApp
 $ be cucumber
 ```